bburns/LanguageModels/docs/report/Report.md

 characteristic or feature about the dataset or input data with thorough discussion.
 Visual cues are clearly defined. -->

-For this project we'll use 50-dimensional word vectors from GloVe (Pennington 2014) - Figure 1 below shows some sample word embeddings projected to 2 dimensions using PCA - note how the adjectives, verbs, and nouns/agents are grouped closely together, indicating their similarity.
+For this project we'll use 50, 100, 200, or 300-dimensional word vectors from
+GloVe (Pennington 2014) - Figure 1 below shows some sample word embeddings projected to 2 dimensions using PCA - note how the adjectives, verbs, and nouns/agents are grouped closely together, indicating their similarity.

 ![GloVe word embeddings](images/word_embeddings.png)